googlefonts/gf-docs/Spec/README.md

 Often font developers are unaware what the font origin is within their fonts.
 They'll then complain that fontbakery is failing many checks.
 It is recommended that font developers read the [Microsoft OpenType Font Variations Overview](https://docs.microsoft.com/en-us/typography/opentype/spec/otvaroverview) to better understand how a variable font works.

+For example, your `nameID 1` string should match the name of the Master used for the `glyf` table outlines.
+If this is not what you want, you can choose another master to be used instead.
+In GlyphsApp, do this 'implicitly' by going to Font Info, Masters (second tab), and move your preferred master to the first position in the list.
+Typically this is a Regular, but if you don't have a Regular master, use the closest; eg, a opsz-min wght-min such as `14pt Light`.

+Or, if you want to keep the order, then go to Font Info, Font (first tab), and add a Custom Parameter `Variable Font Origin` and give it the name of the master you want to be used.

+You should also always set a font-level Custom Parameter, `Variable Font Family Name`, and add your family name there, without any style particles.
+Eg, `Merriweather`.

 ### New vs Pre-existing